PostHog/posthog.com/contents/blog/the-posthog-array-1-43-0.md

 - Prevented home dashboards from loading twice
 - Sped up the property filters modal

-> To unlock the full benefits of these the Celery updates, [run async migration 0008](/docs/runbook/async-migrations).
+> To unlock the full benefits of Celery updates on a self-hosted instance of PostHog, please [run async migration 0008](/docs/runbook/async-migrations).

 Last but not least, we now also have a [ClickHouse manual](/handbook/engineering/clickhouse) where we gather information about the database powering PostHog.